 You can access the assessments by exploring the interactive map or through the site search, where you can narrow down results using filters.

 The filtered search allows you to search the Conservation Outlook Assessments by site, region, criteria of Outstanding Universal Value, rating, threat, benefits, other international designations and ecosystem types, providing an overview of conservation issues for each of these search criteria.

 Each site page contains a summary and a detailed version of the assessment.
 This information can be used to identify and replicate success, and draw attention to conservation needs.

-General information on the World Heritage Outlook website is available in the three official languages of IUCN: English, French and Spanish.
-However, only English can currently be used to search sites or explore the map.
+General information on the IUCN World Heritage Outlook website is available in the three official languages of IUCN (English, French and Spanish), as well as Arabic.

 IUCN is able to review feedback on assessments submitted in Arabic, English, French, Portuguese, Russian and Spanish.
 We may also be able to review information submitted in other languages, but please contact us before submitting information.

 Contact us at worldheritageoutlook [at] iucn [dot] org to propose a translation.